rounsunn-dev/InsAct/README.md

 **For Innovators:**
 - Identify gaps in existing solutions and market opportunities
-- Understand the research landscape and funding trends
+- Understand the research landscape and solution patterns
 - Generate validated business ideas with technical feasibility

 **For Researchers:**
 - Discover commercialization paths for academic work
-- Connect with relevant startups and funding opportunities
+- Connect with relevant startups opportunities
 - Bridge the gap between research and practical applications

 ## Documentation